Our Approach

 Sustainability is one of key pillars of our business strategy that underpins our value creation process.
 As our business in construction and property development consume significant resources, energy, materials and also employs large numbers of workers.
 Chip Eng Seng aims to improve energy efficiency, water conservation, waste management and to minimize the emissions footprint from buildings we construct, develop or manage.
 The well-being of our workers and workplace safety and health, a critical issue for the construction sector is also amongst one of a top priority for us.
 Our customers’ personal data privacy is paramount and have in place controls system to prevent any unauthorized exposure.
 Chip Eng Seng maintains zero-tolerance position against bribery and corruption and is committed to compliance with applicable economic, labour and social laws and regulations.

 All these ambitions in turn support the United Nations Sustainability Development Goals (“SGDs”).
 The scale and ambition of the SDGs require the collective effort of governments, businesses, organisations and all levels of society.
 Chip Eng Seng believes in playing its part to help meet these goals.
-Last year we had mapped our business operations with the SDGs and had identified the goals where we can make a contribution.
-In 2019, we continued strategic integration of the SDGs into our business by identifying specific SDGs targets to monitor our contribution to sustainable development.
+In 2018, we mapped our business operations with the SDGs and had identified the goals where we can make a contribution.
+In 2019, we continued strategic integration of the SDGs into our business and had identified specific SDGs targets to monitor our contribution to sustainable development.

 The details of how our material topics support the specific SDGs targets can be found in our latest Sustainability Report.